eloigrndl/control_module/README.md

 # PDS
-Bachelor Semester Project Git repository, EPFL 2020-2021
+Eloi Garandel, Bachelor Semester Project Git repository, EPFL 2020-2021

 The project consists in the implementation of a control algorithm.
 We first implement it for a Loomo robot (2-wheel robot) and then this algorithm should be adapted to be use as the control alogorithm of the Driverless car of the EPFL Racing Team.